Human Rights Risks and Material Issues

 Anti-Harassment

-In addition, the Company arranges ad hoc lectures to invite experts to give speeches in order to achieve the goal of advocating and answering questions related to self-protection and rights protection of our colleagues.
+In addition, the Company organizes lectures from time to time to invite experts to give speeches in order to achieve the goal of advocating and answering questions related to self-protection and rights protection of our colleagues.
 Medical rooms are also set up or doctors are regularly stationed to provide our employees with psychological counseling services.
 A harassment-free workplace is created through a variety of proactive and passive management practices with our continuous efforts.

 Living Wage